 Reclamation and NPS initially invited 25 federal, Tribal, state, and local government agencies to participate as Cooperating Agencies.
-Regular meetings with Cooperating Agencies have been held during the LTEMP EIS development process.
+Regular meetings with Cooperating Agencies have been held during the LTEMP DEIS development process.

 In addition, 43 Tribes were formally invited to enter into government-to-government consultation.
 In accordance with the requirements identified in Executive Order (E.O.)
-13175, "Consultation and Coordination with Indian Tribal Governments" (U.S. President 2000); the President's memorandum of April 29, 1994, "Government-to-Government Relations with Native American Tribal Governments" (U.S. President 1994a); "Department of the Interior Policy on
+13175, "Consultation and Coordination with Indian Tribal Governments" (U.S. President 2000); the President's memorandum of April 29, 1994, "Government-to-Government Relations with Native American Tribal Governments" (U.S. President 1994a); "Department of the Interior Policy on Consultation with Indian Tribes;" the President's memorandum of November 5, 2009, "Tribal Consultation" (U.S. President 2009); agency-specific guidance on Tribal interactions; and applicable natural and cultural resource laws and regulations (e.g., NEPA, ESA, National Historic Preservation Act [NHPA], and Migratory Bird Treaty Act); Reclamation and NPS coordinate and consult with federally recognized Tribes whose interests might be affected by activities being considered in the LTEMP DEIS.
+Regular meetings have been held with Tribes who indicated an interest in consultation in the LTEMP DEIS development process.

-Consultation with Indian Tribes;" the President's memorandum of November 5, 2009, "Tribal Consultation" (U.S. President 2009); agency-specific guidance on Tribal interactions; and applicable natural and cultural resource laws and regulations (e.g., NEPA, ESA, National Historic Preservation Act [NHPA], and Migratory Bird Treaty Act); Reclamation and NPS coordinate and consult with federally recognized Tribes whose interests might be affected by activities being considered in the LTEMP EIS.
-Regular meetings have been held with Tribes who indicated an interest in consultation in the LTEMP EIS development process.
+The Cooperating Agencies include three federal entities (BIA, FWS, and Western), three state agencies (Arizona Game and Fish Department, Colorado River Board of California, and the Colorado River Commission of Nevada), the Upper Colorado River Commission, two public utilities (Salt River Project and Utah Associated Municipal Power Systems), and six Tribes

-The Cooperating Agencies include BIA, FWS, WAPA, Arizona Game and Fish Department (AZGFD), Colorado River Board of California, Colorado River Commission of Nevada, Upper Colorado River Commission, Salt River Project, Utah Associated Municipal Power Systems, Havasupai Tribe, Hopi Tribe, Hualapai Tribe, Kaibab Band of Paiute Indians, Navajo Nation, and the Pueblo of Zuni.
-Two additional Tribes-the Fort Mojave Indian Tribe and the Gila River Indian Community-accepted the invitation to participate as consulting parties.
-Nine others-the Pueblo of Santa Ana, the Fort Yuma Quechan, the Pueblo of Nambe, the Pueblo of Santa Clara, the Pueblo of Zia, the Southern Ute Indian Tribe, the Ute Mountain Ute Indian Tribe, the Paiute Indian Tribe of Utah, and Yavapai-Apache Nation-preferred to be on the mailing list and kept informed regarding the LTEMP EIS.
+- 1 (the Havasupai Tribe, Hopi Tribe, Hualapai Tribe, Kaibab Band of Paiute Indians, Navajo - 2 Nation, and the Pueblo of Zuni).
+Two additional Tribes-the Fort Mojave Indian Tribe and the - 3 Gila River Indian Community-accepted the invitation to participate as consulting parties.
+Nine - 4 others-the Pueblo of Santa Ana, the Fort Yuma Quechan, the Pueblo of Nambe, the Pueblo of - 5 Santa Clara, the Pueblo of Zia, the Southern Ute Indian Tribe, the Ute Mountain Ute Indian - 6 Tribe, the Paiute Indian Tribe of Utah, and Yavapai-Apache Nation-preferred to be on the 7 mailing list and kept informed regarding the LTEMP DEIS.